antonylesuisse/qweb/examples/ajaxterm/README.txt

 Ajaxterm is a web based terminal.
 It was totally inspired and works almost exactly like http://anyterm.org/ except it's much more easy to install.

+Written by Antony Lesuisse (email: al AT udev.org)

 Homepage: http://antony.lesuisse.org/qweb/trac/wiki/AjaxTerm

 Usage: